 The new kid in town is far from the runt of the litter.
 Ikea’s arrival to Winnipeg means Prairie folk now have three locations and more options when renovating their homes.
 While many call Ikea the Euro Wal-mart, you can’t argue that they have some pretty well-designed products at those big box ultra-mass-production prices.
 And complete kitchens are no exception.

-But before you embark upon renovating the most important room in your house, do your homework.
+But before you embark upon renovating the most important room in your house, do your homework and most importantly, know the kitchen remodeling pros you can rely on.
 Know your home, your budget, and what you want ahead of time.

 Are you detail-oriented?
 Do you live in a grand old house?
 Do you have limited space but love to cook?
 Do you like one-of-kind pieces?